Skip to main content

 5. Back in Moodle, in the textbox where you want to embed the link, enter any text that you wish to accompany the video link.

-7. Position your cursor at the end of the code and use Ctrl+V (or Cmd+V) to paste the source code into the textbox.
+7. Position your cursor at the end of the code and use Ctrl+V (or Cmd+V) to paste the video's embed code into the textbox.

-8. Click on the HTML icon again to return to your normal editing view.
+8. Click on Save to return to your normal editing view.

 9. Save changes.